Seatis/my-teaching-materials/project/p2p-chat/README.md

 If the username is not specified it should show an error on the top of the page: "The username field is empty".

+At this point we handle only one user for the application:
-If the user is not present in the database then the main page should redirect to the register page.
+- The register page should redirect to the main page if the user is present in the database
-If the user is present in the database the register page should redirect to the main page.
+- The main page should redirect to the register page if the user is not present in the database.

 ### Username